 Description of bacteria-focused BMP Comments/Discussion Make improvements to reduce sanitary sewer overflows: Inspect high risk sanitary sewer infrastructure All high-risk infrastructure including aerial crossings, inverted siphons and air release valves are inspected by New Braunfels Utilities (NBU) annually.
 Make improvements to reduce sanitary sewer overflows: Rehabilitation of defective sanitary sewer piping.
-NBU rehabilitated 757 feet of pipe and 306 manholes in FY21.
-Make improvements to reduce sanitary sewer overflows: Inspection of sanitary sewer collection system NBU inspected a total of 439,094 feet of sewer piping in FY21 using a combination of CCTV and Sewer Line Rapid Assessment Tool.
-Address Lift Station Inadequacies NBU inspected 28 lift stations routinely throughout the year.
+NBU rehabilitated 151.5 feet of pipe and 431 manholes in FY24.
+Make improvements to reduce sanitary sewer overflows: Inspection of sanitary sewer collection system NBU inspected a total of 477,007.63 feet of sewer piping in FY24 using a combination of CCTV and Sewer Line Rapid Assessment Tool.
+Address Lift Station Inadequacies NBU inspected 26 lift stations routinely throughout the year.
 Fats, Oil, and Grease (FOG) program NBU requires that all Food Service Establishments (FSEs) have their grease interceptors pumped and cleaned every 90 days.
-NBU inspects approximately 99% of all FSEs with grease interceptors (343) annually to ensure proper operation and maintenance of grease interceptors.
+NBU inspects approximately 99% of all FSEs with grease interceptors (372) annually to ensure proper operation and maintenance of grease interceptors.
 NBU also implements an education program to inform FSE owners and the general public on ways to reduce FOG inputs to the collection system.
 Pet Waste Management Education CoNB distributed information regarding pet waste management utilizing brochures, presentations, and newspaper releases.
 In addition, pet waste collection stations, which include a message regarding proper pet waste disposal, are installed at City parks.
 On-Site Sewage Facilities and Inspections CoNB investigates all complaints regarding OSSF's and takes appropriate and timely action on all documented violations and reports such activity to the State on a monthly basis.
 Appropriate response actions include immediate correction of the identified hazard, in addition to possible criminal or civil enforcement action as necessary.
 Animal Sources The City contracted with Texas A&M Microbiology lab in 2013 and 2016 to conduct a bacteria source tracking analysis on the Comal River and Dry Comal Creek.
-The analysis showed that 60-70% of bacteria found in these waterways was from bacteria.
+The analysis showed that 60-70% of bacteria found in these waterways was from avian and non-avian wildlife.
 The City worked with Texas Parks and Wildlife Department and stakeholders to determine methods for addressing overabundant wildlife and bacteria related to wildlife.
 The City passed an ordinance prohibiting the feeding of wildlife within the City limits in Sept 2018 (Ordinance 2018-58).
-The City enforced the ordinance in Year 2 and continued to do public education regarding the feeding ordinance and overabundant wildlife.
+The City enforced the ordinance in Year 5 and continued to do public education regarding the feeding ordinance and overabundant wildlife.
 The feeding ordinance is expected to decrease the concentration of urban wildlife in contributing watershed areas, also decreasing bacteria loading.
-The City also performed trapping of non-native ducks and geese in Landa Park in Year 2 to decrease overabundant populations and bacteria from waterfowl excrement.
-A total of 48 non-native waterfowl were trapped and removed from the watershed in Year 2.
 Additional wildlife management measures are being implemented through the Comal River and Dry Comal Creek Watershed Protection Plan which is aimed at reducing bacteria loading.
 Bacteria Management Education CoNB utilized public education to inform residents of proper pet waste management, on-site sewer facility management, and negative impacts of wildlife feeding.
 Public education efforts associated with reducing bacteria loading consisted of printed brochures, website, and newspaper inserts.
-Bacteria management education initiatives are included with Public Education and Outreach measures in MCM-1.
+Bacteria management education initiatives are included with Public Education and Outreach measures in MCM-1. -- --

 7. Assess the progress to determine BMP's effectiveness in achieving the benchmark.

 For example, the MS4 may use the following benchmark indicators: